Koredotcom/docs/docs/xo/user-management/role-management.md

 <img src="../images/new-role.png" alt="New Role" title="New Role" style="border: 1px solid gray; zoom:100%;">

 2. In the New Role window, fill out the following fields:
-    1. **Role Name**: This name is assigned to the user role across SmartAssist.
+    1. **Role Name**: This name is assigned to the user role across XO Platform.
 For example, Experience Designer.
     2. **Description**: Add other information on the role, responsibilities, or access level.
     3. **Permissions**: Set the access permissions by selecting one of the available options within the dropdown next to each permission.
     4. Click **Save**.